Skip to content

 Fire resistanceHigh carbon footprint (cement production)

-Moldability into any shapeCracking due to shrinkage and thermal stress
+Moldability into any shapeCracking due to shrinkage or thermal stress

-Wide availability and affordabilityPorosity leads to water penetration issues
+Wide availability and affordabilityPorosity can lead to water penetration

 Architectural Considerations

-For architects, concrete is not merely a structural material but also an aesthetic medium.
-Its plasticity allows experimentation with form, texture, and surface finish.
-Exposed concrete surfaces, whether smooth or board-formed, provide expressive qualities that define architectural identity.
+For architects, concrete represents more than a structural medium; it is also an aesthetic and expressive material.
+Its plasticity allows experimentation with form, texture, and surface finish, often becoming a defining element of architectural identity.

 Conclusion